John Hawdon (colonial settler): Legacy

 Hawdon's letters are held in the collection of the State Library of New South Wales.
 His long-lived youngest daughter Annie Wilson, was able to recollect details of life in the early times, which were reported in the early 20th-century.

 Hawdon Street and Hawdon Place in the Canberra suburb of Downer, are named after both Hawdon and his brother Joseph Hawdon.

-His most lasting legacies are the townships of Moruya and Broulee.
+His legacies include the townships of Moruya and Broulee.
 Although he founded neither in person, he did much that led to their establishment.
+The blacksmith's forge, the mill, tailor's and shoemaker's shops, and the other trades, which Hawdon brought to the district when he settled at Kiora, became the nucleus of the town of Moruya.
+His role in the formation of that town is his most lasting legacy.
 Hawdon Street in Moruya is named after him.

 His property, near Tuross Head, 'Kyla Park'—owned by Hawdon family descendants, until 1970—is remembered by the name of a street and a recreation reserve in Tuross Head.
 Some of the property itself has been developed for housing.
 A rural portion is preserved, for use as grazing land or for other semi-rural uses, under a local heritage management plan.

-His other home, 'Kiora House', at Kiora, still stands. it has been described as “arguably the most sophisticated early house built in the region.”
+His other home, 'Kiora House', at Kiora, still stands, overlooking the town of Moruya, which lies to the east on the opposite side of the river.
+It has been described as “arguably the most sophisticated early house built in the region.”
 The words, “Annie Hawdon on 26th Feb 1865” that she scratched into a window pane of the house, with her diamond ring, at her wedding reception, still survive.